Man-looking-horrified-at-laptop

 Some of the bad website designs I see are DIY jobs.

-Designing your own website is easier now than it’s ever been, with a variety of online tools and templates available.
+Designing your own website is easier now than it’s ever been, with a variety of platforms and templates available.
 But not everyone has an eye for design and this is glaringly apparent when they publish their creations.

 Professional web designs gone wrong